barryclark/jekyll-now/_posts/2017-06-18-Visualizing-the-Learning-of-a-Neural-Network-Geometrically.md

 Let's write the equation.
 Define $$x,y\in\mathbb{R}$$ to be the first and second component of the output of the 2-hidden unit layer.
 Then, let $$a,b,c\in\mathbb{R}$$ be the weights and bias of the last hidden layer.
 Then, the set of points in the $$(x,y)$$-plane for the decision line is:
     $$\{ (x,y)\ | \ \text{sigmoid}(ax+by+x)=.5   \}.$$

-The strategy for doing this is to choose points of $$x$$ and then calculate $y$ from the equation with $$x$$ fixed.
+The strategy for doing this is to choose points of $$x$$ and then calculate $$y$$ from the equation with $$x$$ fixed.
 By plotting this set, we can visualize the decision boundary, and therefore visualize the training process.
 Indeed, if the line is able to completely separate the input points into classes, then we have a perfect classifier.

 # Classification Problem